aliciawyy/languages-play/erlang/concurrent_erlang.md

 Erlang's concurrency is based on message passing and the actor model (processes-based concurrency).

+When you send a message to an actor, you place an object on its queue, the actor reads the message and takes action.

 ## Concurrency vs Parallelism
 In many places both words refer to the same concept, but in the context of Erlang